 This recipe for cauliflower beef and rice also known as top rice is a middle eastern family favorite.
-A great one pot meal the whole family will enjoy.
+A great one-pot meal the whole family will enjoy.

-Middle Eastern Top Rice
+Lebanese Top Rice

 As you can see I haven't quite got the hang of the perfect looking top rice.
 Mine tends to topple a little after coming out of the pot.